 Do-It-Yourself Butcher-Block Kitchen Countertop

 Swap dated laminate for a classic butcher-block countertop.
-Unlike stone or solid surface, butcher block can be fabricated in a basement or garage workshop, making it the perfect DIY project to totally transform your kitchen on a budget.
+Unlike stone or solid surface, butcher block can be fabricated in a basement or garage workshop, making it the perfect DIY project to totally change up your kitchen without breaking the bank.

 - butcher block in desired wood